Fall 2014 Paydates

 - Have indicated interest in a graduate assistantship on the electronic application for admission to graduate studies

-Assistantships are also offered by departments outside of the individual colleges such as the Academic Programs and Services Division, Residence Life and Housing, the Academic Computing Center, and other offices.
-The announcements posted under "Current Opportunities" are usually from these areas.
+Assistantships are also offered by departments outside of the individual colleges (non-academic) such as the Academic Programs and Services Division, Residence Life and Housing, the Academic Computing Center, and other offices.
+The announcements posted under "Current Opportunities" are usually from (but not restricted to) these areas.

 Graduate assistants, in return for up to 20 hours of assigned duties per week, receive tuition remission, and a stipend.
 Students are responsible for any charges other than tuition.
 Maintaining graduate assistantships requires students to demonstrate both satisfactory performance in meeting assigned hours, dates, and responsibility, as well as good academic standing.
 Students holding graduate assistantships who fail to maintain good academic standing (minimum GPA of 3.0) will have their assistantships revoked.
 This policy includes grades received for courses taken during summer and winter sessions.
 Departments also may stipulate higher academic standards for maintaining assistantships.